Keerthana-webdev/Portfolio/README.md

 1. Unzip the project.
 2. Edit `index.html` and replace text, links, and images with your content.
 3. Replace `assets/resume.pdf` with your real resume.
-4. To publish on GitHub Pages:
+4. To publish on GitHub Pages:s
    - Create a repo, push files, enable GitHub Pages from the repository settings (use main branch / root).

+## Author - Keerthana.S